How to get to Orheiul Vechi on Public Transport

 - There is actually a 15 MDL entrance fee for the cave monastery payable at the visitor center before Butaceni (There’s a museum at the visitor center as well).
 As I went straight to Butaeni I never knew this until I decided to stop in at the visitor center on my way out to catch the marshrutka back to Chisinau at the road junction.
 I felt bad so I paid after the fact.
 This doesn’t seem to be a strictly enforced fee though.

-- Weather can be extreme out there, expect it to uncomfortably hot in summer, so pack water with you or plan to buy at the shop in Butaceni.
+- Weather can be extreme out there, expect it to be uncomfortably hot in summer, so pack water with you or plan to buy at the shop in Butaceni.
 It can be downright frigid and deep snow in the winter so dress accordingly.

-- Realistically this is more of a half day trip from Chisinau.
+- Realistically this is more of a half-day trip from Chisinau.
 It takes roughly an hour to get there and an hour to get back.
 You can easily see the complex in under 2 hours.

 Handy Books & Apps For Traveling Moldova